There’s a running joke in our household that my wife gets AARP solicitations because of her name.

 It seemed like everyone who talked about AARP was in that age group.
 However, several years ago, I stumbled on a deals forum where people clearly in their 20s and 30s were debating whether to join AARP for the benefits.
 Just like that, a whole new world opened up to me.

-Membership Fees Crazy Low
+AARP Membership Fees Are Crazy Low

 The cost to join AARP is surprisingly low, to the point that you really don’t have to give it that much thought.